Hiroaki Kitano

-Hiroaki Kitano (北野 宏明) is a Japanese scientist.
-He is the head of the Systems Biology Institute (SBI); Senior Executive Vice President and Chief Technology Officer of Sony Group Corporation, Chief Executive Officer of Sony Research Inc. and Sony Computer Science Laboratories, Inc.; a Group Director of the Laboratory for Disease Systems Modeling at and RIKEN Center for Integrative Medical Sciences; and a professor at Okinawa Institute of Science and Technology (OIST).
+Hiroaki Kitano (北野 宏明) is a Japanese scientist, head of the Systems Biology Institute, Senior Executive Vice President and Chief Technology Officer of the Sony Group Corporation, Chief Executive Officer of Sony Research Inc. and Sony Computer Science Laboratories, Inc.; a Group Director of the Laboratory for Disease Systems Modeling at and RIKEN Center for Integrative Medical Sciences; and a professor at Okinawa Institute of Science and Technology (OIST).
 Kitano is known for developing AIBO, and the robotic world cup tournament known as Robocup.

 Education

 Kitano graduated from International Christian University with a B.A. in physics in 1984.
 He received a PhD in computer science from Kyoto University in 1991.
 His PhD thesis in machine translation was titled "Speech-to-speech translation: a massively parallel memory-based approach".
 His work includes a broad spectrum of publications in artificial intelligence and interactomics.

 Research

 From 1988 to 1994, Kitano was a visiting researcher at the Center for Machine Translation at Carnegie Mellon University.

 At Sony, Kitano started the development of the AIBO robotic pet.
 This research was developed further as the QRIO, a bipedal humanoid robot.
 The research behind AIBO and QRIO led to Kitano founding the RoboCup annual international robotics competition in 1997.
 The goal of RoboCup is to create a team of autonomous robotic footballers that would be able to beat the best team in the world, by 2050.

 Kitano has made significant contributions to Systems biology, including a contribution to the Systems Biology Markup Language (SBML).